Why Is There Oil in Oat Milk?

 The Willa’s Difference

 Willa’s Original Oat Milk doesn't have any oil.
-Willa's Creamy Oat Milk uses organic high oleic sunflower oil, staying true to our commitment to simple, unprocessed ingredients.
+Willa's Barista Oat Milk uses cold-pressed organic high-oleic sunflower oil, staying true to our commitment to simple, unprocessed ingredients.
 Nutritionists and functional doctors note that oleic sunflower oil’s nutritional profile is similar to avocado oil.
 It is high in “good” monounsaturated fats, which can help protect against heart disease in addition to many other benefits.
 It is also known for its favorable impacts on high-density lipoprotein (HDL) cholesterol, or “good” cholesterol.

 The use of high oleic sunflower oil offers healthy omega-3 fatty acids as opposed to linoleic oils, which contain inflammation-causing omega-6 fatty acids.
 The high oleic composition of this oil makes it a stable, neutral and heart-healthy addition to Willa’s products.